-The admissions requirements for the Professional Science Masters with a concentration in Environmental Assessment are as follows:
+The admissions requirements for the Professional Science Master's in Applied Science with a concentration in Environmental Assessment include:

-6. International students must also meet the English proficiency, visa/I20, and financial support
+- International students must also meet the English proficiency, visa/I20, and financial requirements.

 All PSMs must include a core of business, communication, and project management skills.

 |PMGT 833||Management of Internal Projects for Scientists and Technical Professionals||3|